 You need to consider the positioning of the fences and gates in relation to access from the house to the pool area and access from the house to the other areas of the yard.

-Ideally, it shouldn’t be necessary to have to pass through the pool area to reach the other parts of the yard.
+Ideally, it should not be necessary to have to pass through the pool area to reach the other parts of the yard.
 The inconvenience of passing in and out of pool gates can be a continuing nuisance.

 Careful landscaping is an essential part of the pool design.
-Effective landscaping can help conceal the pool fencing while greatly enhancing the setting of the pool and its surrounds.
+Effective landscaping can help conceal the pool fencing while greatly enhancing the setting of the pool and its surroundings.

 The appropriate landscaping can help offset the large areas of paving that are often associated with pools and the pool terraces.
 Landscaping can also help integrate the pool design into the rear yard so that the entire space forms an integrated, attractive design.

-Mark Lawler Architects have completed many home designs incorporating a pool, working with the Owner to manage their overall budget.
+Absolutely.
+At Mark Lawler Architects we’ve completed countless home designs incorporating a pool, working with the Owner to manage their overall budget and create a unique outdoor space.